Seq-InSite

 3. Input the protein sequences.

-each with length between 31 and 1000 amino acids.
+- Maximum 10 sequences at the time, each with length between 31 and 1000 amino acids.

 - The sequences must be in FAST format, e.g.: